twidi/Repos.io/README.rst

 But you will also see the description of each project.
 And you will be able to tag each project ('django', 'utils', 'book'...).

-Ahd we will try to help you to organize these project using tags other users put on them.
+And we will try to help you organize these projects using tags other users put on them.

 I love this idea, can i help you ?
 ----------------------------------

-Yes of course, the source code of this project is on our `GitHub repository`_, you can fork it and send us pull requests.
+Yes of course, the source code of this project is on our `GitHub repository`_, you can fork it and send us pull requests, add/resolve issues...

 Is that all ?
 -------------